travier/fedora-sysexts/docs/index.md

 You can find all the available sysexts in the list on the side of this page.
-The sysexts are built for the current stable releases of Fedora, for `x86_64` and `aarch64`, if the software is avaible for it.
-Some images only target Fedora CoreOS and are thus only built for the current releases used by Fedora CoreOS.
+The sysexts are built for the current stable releases of Fedora, for `x86_64` and `aarch64`, if the software is available for it.
+Some images only target a specific variant (CoreOS, Silverblue, Kinoite, etc.).
+When this is the case, it is generally explicit from the name (`wireshark-silverblue`) or noted in the help text on the sysext page.
+The sysexts built only for Fedora CoreOS are also only built for the current Fedora releases used by each Fedora CoreOS streams (*stable, *testing* and *next*).

 ## Integration with bootc / Bootable Containers